trueos/trueos-docs/trueos-handbook/using.rst

 The right-click menu also provides options to configure the wireless device, start the Network Manager, restart the network (useful if you need to renew your DHCP address), route the network connection through Tor (to browse the Internet anonymously as described in :ref:`Tor Mode`), and to close the Network Monitor so that the icon no longer shows in the system tray.
-If you have multiple wireless devices, each will have its own icon in the system tray.
-If you do not use one of the devices, click its "Close the Network Monitor" to remove it from the tray.

-To view or manually configure all of your network interfaces click "Network Manager" within SysAdm™ or type :command:`pc-su pc-netmanager`.
-If a new device has been inserted (e.g. a USB wireless interface), a pop-up message will open when you start Network Manager, indicate the name of the new device, and ask if you would like to enable it.
+To view or manually configure a network interface, click "Start the Network Manager" within SysAdm™ or type :command:`pc-su pc-netmanager`.
+If a new device has been inserted, such as a USB wireless interface, a pop-up message will open when Network Manager starts, indicating the name of the new device, and asking if you would like to enable it.
 Click "Yes" and the new device will be displayed with the list of network interfaces that TrueOS® recognizes.
 In the example seen in
-:numref:`Figure %s: Network Manager <network2a>`, the system has one Intel Ethernet interface that uses the *em* driver and an Intel wireless interface that uses the
+:numref:`Figure %s: Network Manager <network2a>`, the system has one Intel Ethernet interface that uses the *em* driver and an Intel wireless interface that uses the *wlan* driver.
-*wlan* driver.

 .. _network2a:

 .. figure:: images/network2a.png

-The rest of this section describes each tab of the Network Manager utility and demonstrate how to view and configure the network settings for both
-Ethernet and wireless devices.
+The rest of this section describes each tab of the Network Manager utility and demonstrate how to view and configure the network settings for both Ethernet and wireless devices.
 It will then present some common troubleshooting scenarios, known issues, and suggestions for when a device does not have a built-in driver.

 .. index:: network
 .. _Ethernet Adapters: